inkjet/flask-aws-tutorial/README.md

 "Using application.py as the filename and providing a callable application object (the Flask object, in this case) allows EB to easily find your application's code. "

-In theory you can change some of these names (the application.py for example can be set with the WSGIPath in app.config), but I found it to be more effort than it is worth.
+In theory, you can change some of these names (the application.py for example can be set with the WSGIPath in app.config), but I found it to be more effort than it is worth.
 That being said, having many things named the same was also problematic.

 This was by far the trickiest part of the whole pipeline.
 Flask would always run locally perfectly, but EB could not